 I can thoroughly recommend a trip to the Dorset Scrapstore.
-One thing I’ll warn you though, you’ll be in there longer than you think and you’ll be desperate to go back.
+One thing I’ll warn you though, you’ll be in there longer than you think and you’ll be eager to go back soon.

-*Please note prices are correct at the time of writing in June 2017.
+*Please note prices are correct at the time of updating in April 2023.